|

 new SPICE components—data files, data access software, and application programs

-- When specifically funded to do so, organize and lead SPICE file production and archive production
+- When specifically funded to do so, organize and lead SPICE file production and archive production,

-or assist others in these processes.
+or assist others in these processes

-- Provide annual training classes for users
+- Provide training classes for SPICE users

 In addition,